Obligations of the Azrieli Fellow

 - Community Work:

-Azrieli Fellows are expected to volunteer 40 hours over the course of the academic year at one of the branches of the Azrieli Institute for Educational Empowerment *, or at an alternative, a-political or non-partisan program to be approved in advance and in writing by the Azrieli Fellows Program management.
+Azrieli Fellows are expected to volunteer 40 hours over the course of the academic year at an a-political and/or non-partisan program to be approved in advance and in writing by the Azrieli Fellows Program management.
 Travel expenses will be covered by the Foundation.

 - Participation in Program-sponsored events:

 In order to foster the exchange of ideas between Azrieli Fellows, and to maintain a sense of group identification, the Program will sponsor several events during the academic year at which Fellows may socialize and share their research and study activities.
 Some of these events might include: a 'Fellows Forum' series (see section 5 below), the annual Opening Ceremony, informal dinners, seminars, workshops and an end of year party.

 - Azrieli Fellows Forums: